Borda/dataset-histology-landmarks/README.md

  '- [set_name]
 ```

-The landmarks for all images are generated as consensus over all user providing they annotation for a particular image set.
+The landmarks for all the images are generated as consensus over all the available expert annotations:
 ```bash
 python handlers/run_generate_landmarks.py \
     -a ./annotations -d ./dataset  --scales 10 25 50
 ```
-All landmarks can be easy visualized as draw points over an image and also show image pairs and landmark pars where is expected that there is the main direction of displacement for all landmarks (estimating affine transformation).
+A routine to visualize the landmarks overlay on the histological image has been created.
+It is also possible to visualize histological images pairs and the correspondence between the landmarks pairs.
+Namely, the landmarks pairs in both images are connected by a line.
+It is expected that in this case, the landmarks' main direction of displacement can be observed and the affine transformation relating the pair of images, estimated.

 ```bash
 python handlers/run_visualise_landmarks.py \
     -l ./dataset -i ./dataset -o ./output
 ```
-There is a verification procedure before any new annotation is added the "authorised" annotation.
-First, see you did not swap any landmark or disorder them which can be simply observed from main movement direction for all landmarks in all image pairs in a particular sequence.
-Second, your annotation error should not be significantly larger than a reference.
+There is a verification procedure before any new annotation is added to the "authorised" annotation.
+First, it is checked that you did not swap any landmark or disorder them.
+This can be simply observed from the main displacement direction of all the landmarks in a particular sequence of images pairs.
+Second, the error of the new annotation should not be significantly larger than that of a reference annotation.

 ---

 ## Annotations

-The annotation is a collection of landmarks placement from several users.
-The structure is similar to the used in the dataset with the minor difference that there is user/author "name" and the annotation is made jut in a single scale.
+The annotation is a collection of landmarks placed by several users.
+The structure is similar to the one used in the dataset with the minor difference that there is user/author "name" and the annotation is made just in a single scale.

 ![reconstruction](figures/imagej-image-pair.jpg)

 Tutorial how to put landmarks in a set of images step by step:
 1. Open **Fiji**
-2. Load images (optimal is to open complete set)
+2. Load the images.
+It is optimal to open the complete set.
 3. Click relevant points (landmarks) in all images.
-4. Exporting finally placed landmarks.
+4. Export the placed landmarks.
-5. Importing existing landmarks if needed.
+5. Import the existing landmarks if needed.

 Structure of the annotation directory:
 ```